Header Image

 Developing a whole school approach to Science Capital

 As a school, we have received recognition from the Centre for Industry Education Collaboration (University of York) for our achievements in developing a whole school approach to Science Capital.
 We are developing Science to ensure it is relevant and that children believe that ‘science is for them’!
+We have worked with local company Fuji Film to give the children opportunities to be scientists in the real world as well as with Teesside University encouraging girls into STEM subjects.

 Electricity